Improv for Everyone

 We’re so excited to be working with guest instructor Hailey Zureich to offer her Stand Up: Femme, Them, & Queer Education Experience.

-Class runs for 15 classes, and culminates in a class show on Tuesday, July 1 at 7PM.
+Fundamentals runs on Wednesdays for 8 classes, and culminates in a class show on Monday, March 23.

-Students will receive 21 hours of in class learning, the zhailey coaching Stand Up 101 Work Book, and opportunity to perform in the class show.
+Students will receive 24 hours of in class learning, the zhailey coaching Stand Up 101 Work Book, feedback each class, the opportunity to perform in the class show, and so much more!
+Students must identify as femme/woman, LGBTQ+, or non-binary.

 ABOUT THE INSTRUCTOR